How Compound Interest Affects Mortgage Payments Over Time?

 When you avoid paying buyer’s agent commissions, you can redirect that money toward your mortgage.

-reAlpha is a homebuying platform that helps you save thousands at closing by offering up to 75% of the buyer agent commission back through reAlpha Mortgage.
+reAlpha is a homebuying platform that helps buyers save thousands at closing by returning a portion of the buyer agent’s commission when financing through reAlpha Mortgage.

 Psychological Traps of Compound Interest